 - For invasive breast cancers that have a component of DCIS, regardless of the extent of DCIS, the negative margin definition of "no ink on tumor" should be based on the invasive margin guideline.
-In this setting, "no ink on tumor" is recommended for either DCIS or invasive cancer cells, primarily because the natural history, treatment, and outcomes of these lesions is more similar to invasive cancer than DCIS.
-Clinical judgment should be applied in specific cases for which following discussion with the patient, re-excision may be prudent. - These margin recommendations cannot be applied directly to patients undergoing APBI, where data regarding local recurrence is more limited.
-Furthermore, individualized clinical judgment should be utilized on a case-by-case basis, using postoperative mammography to identify residual calcifications and clinical-pathologic factors such as quantitative extent of disease near margin, presence of extensive intraductal component (EIC), young age, or multiple close margins to assist in identifying patients who may have an increased risk of IBTR and therefore may be selected to benefit from re-excision. - For patients with invasive breast cancer, after BCS if margin is microscopically focally positive, in the absence of an (EIC), 3 the use of a higher radiation boost dose to the tumor bed should be considered.
+In this setting, "no ink on tumor" is recommended for either DCIS or invasive cancer cells, primarily because the natural history, treatment, and outcomes of these lesions are more similar to invasive cancer than DCIS.
+Clinical judgment should be applied in specific cases for which following discussion with the patient, re-excision may be prudent. - These margin recommendations cannot be applied directly to patients undergoing APBI, where data regarding local recurrence are more limited.
+Furthermore, individualized clinical judgment should be utilized on a case-by-case basis, using postoperative mammography to identify residual calcifications and clinical-pathologic factors such as quantitative extent of disease near margin, presence of extensive intraductal component (EIC), young age, or multiple close margins to assist in identifying patients who may have an increased risk of IBTR and therefore may be selected to benefit from re-excision. - For patients with invasive breast cancer, after BCS if margin is microscopically focally positive, in the absence of an EIC,3 the use of a higher radiation boost dose to the tumor bed should be considered.
 A boost to the tumor bed is recommended in patients at higher risk for recurrence.
 Typical doses are 10-16 Gy at 2 Gy/fx.

-normal breast parenchyma.
+1 Moran MS, Schnitt SJ, Giuliano AE, et al. Society of Surgical Oncology-American Society for Radiation Oncology consensus guideline on margins for breast-conserving surgery with whole-breast irradiation in stages I and II invasive breast cancer.
+J Clin Oncol 2014 May 10;32(14):1507-1515.

-2Morrow M, Van Zee KJ, Solin LJ, et al. Society of Surgical Oncology-American Society for Radiation Oncology-American Society of Clinical Oncology Consensus Guideline on Margins for Breast-Conserving Surgery With Whole-Breast Irradiation in Ductal Carcinoma In Situ.
-J Clin Oncol 2016;34:4040-4046.
-3EIC is defined as an infiltrating ductal cancer where greater than 25% of the tumor volume is DCIS and DCIS extends beyond the invasive cancer into surrounding
+3 EIC is defined as an infiltrating ductal cancer where greater than 25% of the tumor volume is DCIS and DCIS extends beyond the invasive cancer into surrounding normal breast parenchyma.